DoctorWkt/FISC/Docs/arch_overview.md

 ### The Decode Logic

 The Decode Logic outputs sixteen control bits.
 Some of these are demultiplexed to provide many more control bits.
-We have already seen that the ALU operation and the Jump operation are provided directly by the instruction.
+The Jump operation is provided directly by the low three bits of the instruction.

 At present, these are the control bits provided by the Decode Logic: